johannvalur/chattio/README.md

 Unit and integration suites run under Jest + jsdom.
 End-to-end tests use Playwright and exercise the marketing site located in `chatterly/`.

+### Test runner shim

+macOS Ventura/Sonoma mark npm-installed packages with a provenance attribute that prevents Node from reading certain files (notably `@jest/test-sequencer`).
+To keep the default Jest behavior without mutating `node_modules`, every Jest command is executed via `scripts/register-test-sequencer.js`.
+If you invoke Jest manually, pass `-r ./scripts/register-test-sequencer.js` or run through the provided npm scripts to avoid `Cannot find module '@jest/test-sequencer'`.

+### Playwright web server

+The Playwright config starts a thin static server (`scripts/serve-chatterly.js`) that binds explicitly to `127.0.0.1`.
+This avoids the `uv_interface_addresses` errors that `http-server` triggers in sandboxed environments.
+If you need a different port or root, pass them to the script (e.g. `node scripts/serve-chatterly.js 5000 chatterly`).

+> **Note:** Some CI sandboxes block binding to loopback addresses entirely and will surface `EPERM: listen 127.0.0.1`.
+In that case run the e2e suite on a workstation or self-hosted runner with network permissions.

 ## Deployment

 GitHub Actions (`.github/workflows/ci.yml`) runs the full test matrix on every push/pull request.
 Successful pushes to `main` automatically publish the static `chatterly/` bundle to GitHub Pages.